Naga fireball: Description

-The fireballs are most often reported around the night of Wan Ok Phansa at the end of Vassa in late-October.
-Naga fireballs have been reported over an approximately 250 km long section of the Mekong River centered approximately on Phon Phisai in the Phon Phisai District.
+The fireballs are most often reported around the night of Wan Ok Phansa at the end of Vassa in late October.
+Large crowds gather along the Mekong River during the festival to observe the phenomenon, which is described as glowing reddish or pinkish lights rising from the river and disappearing into the night sky.
+Naga fireballs have been reported over an approximately 250 km (160 mi) long section of the Mekong River centered approximately on Phon Phisai in Phon Phisai District.
 Fireballs have also been reported rising from smaller rivers, lakes and ponds in the region.
+The phenomenon is traditionally associated with the Naga, a mythical serpent-like being believed by some local communities to inhabit the Mekong.

 The fireballs were called "ghost lights" by locals until the mid-1980s, when the local council officially named them "phaya nak lights".
-In 2018, one observer noted that while the light phenomenon is "hundreds of years old", the new name Phaya Nak lights is only about 35 years old."
+The phenomenon has subsequently become an important part of local folklore and an annual tourist attraction, particularly during Wan Ok Phansa.
+In 2018, one observer noted that while the light phenomenon is "hundreds of years old", the name "Phaya Nak lights" is only about 35 years old.
+Various explanations for the lights have been proposed, including natural gases and human activity, but no single explanation has been conclusively established for all reported sightings.